iver56/audiomentations/docs/waveform_transforms/add_background_noise.md

 transformed.
 Otherwise, the background sound will be repeated, which may sound unnatural.

-Note that in the default case ([`noise_rms="relative"`](#noise_rms)) the gain of the added noise is relative to the amount of signal in the input.
+Note that in the default case ([`noise_rms="relative"`](#noise_rms)) the gain of the added noise is relative to the signal level in the input.
 This implies that if the input is completely silent, no noise will be added.

 Optionally, the added noise sound can be transformed (with [`noise_transform`](#noise_transform)) before it gets mixed in.